 At the Adorno Conference in Frankfurt 2003 Axel Honneth spoke of a “dramatic departure” from Adorno’s theory and lamented the lack of a “vital, exciting research milieu”.
 This is no longer the case today.
 New readings of Adorno made his thoughts fruitful for contemporary systematic debates.

-On the occasion of the 50th anniversary of Adorno’s death this year, we organized an international workshop that brought together representatives of these new readings.
+On the occasion of the 50th anniversary of Adorno’s death in 2019, we organized an international workshop that brought together representatives of these new readings.
 Together we discussed how, by going back to Adorno, we can deepen contemporary debates in the philosophy of language, moral and social philosophy.

 With our workshop we attempted to follow Adorno’s example by connecting topics of social philosophy with epistemological and aesthetic questions.
 In this way, we not only wanted to do justice to the complexity of Adorno’s thinking, but also to counteract the constrictions of an increasingly specialized philosophical landscape.